clone-design-cmd/MusixVest/README.md

 # MusixVest

-MusixVest is a fictional web platform (school group project) that lets fans invest in songs.
+MusixVest is a web platform that lets fans invest in songs.
 Users buy "SongShares" — fractional shares in a song's royalties — and earn a return as the song generates income.

 This is currently a **static frontend prototype** (HTML, Tailwind CSS, Alpine.js).
 There is no backend or database yet — forms link between pages but don't save or process real data.